aleksati/hardanger-fiddle-performance-analysis/README.md

 3. Then, we can select a bar/measure range, for instance from bar 1 to bar 3.
 The program will then see if your selection corresponds to any of the morifs patterns recently added to the dictionary.
 If it finds matches it colors ALL the instances of the motif (throughout the performance) with different colors.

-4. **More interestingly**, it will plot the "timing profiles" (in this case the **beat duration ratios**) of all the patterns in a custom plot (built in jsui).
-We can then investigate specifically how the timing of repeating motifs evolve over the course of the performance.
+4. **More interestingly**, the tool will plot the "timing profiles" (in this case the **beat duration ratios**) of all the found pattern instances in a custom plot (built in jsui).
+We can then investigate how the timing of repeating motifs evolve over the course of the performance.

 5. Lastly, we can of course export the plotted data in a smaller, more concise dictionary format.

+**Some notes:**
+* The plotted info (beat duration ratios of the motifs) does not consider the motif duration as reference.
+Rather, the beat durations are calculated with respect to their associated bar, as brefly mentioned.